sannchhailong/sannchhailong/README.md

 - 👋 Hi, I’m @sannchhailong
-- 👀 I’m interested in iOS developer
+- 👀 I’m interested in : Not you
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning HOW TO SLEEP WITH MY EYE OPEN
-- 📫 How to reach me sann.chhailong168@gmail.com
+- 📫 How to reach me: ask my neighbour.

 <!---
 sannchhailong/sannchhailong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.